zapacher/TireChangeApp/README.md

 docker-compose up --build
 ```

-frontend is reachable trough browser by link:
+frontend is reachable trough browser by link when run by docker:
 http://localhost:9005/

 WARNING